rpetrich/callander/README.md

 For best results, use a modern version of gcc to produce completely static binaries that run on any recent Linux kernel.

+## Special Thanks

+The logo was generously provided by my frequent collaborator, [Kelly Shortridge](https://kellyshortridge.com/).
+Without this and other contributions, Callander would not exist.

+aarch64 disassembly uses Vector35's [arch-arm64](https://github.com/Vector35/arch-arm64) disassembler.

+x86 disassembly uses length disassembler by Stefan Johnson.